-The Jenny Layne Bakery is well-known, beyond the confines of its Flower Mound location, as a destination for premiere traditional and custom-designed wedding cakes.
+The Jenny Layne Bakery is well-known, beyond the confines of its Argyle location, as a destination for premiere traditional and custom-designed wedding cakes.
 That reputation is about to go from regional to national– even internationally– thanks to Wednesday’s episode of the “Cake Hunters” show on the Cooking Channel.

 “It was such a surprise,” said bakery owner Jenny Lane Murdoch Fallis.
 “I received an email from the producers of ‘Cake Hunters’ saying they’d heard about my bakery and asked if I’d be interested in competing against two other Dallas-area bakeries to appear on an episode.”

 Without hesitation, she accepted the episode’s challenge to create a five-foot long “chopper” cake to celebrate the 20th anniversary of Rick Fairless’ Strokers Dallas, the largest custom motorcycle store in America.

 Her confidence can be traced back to her childhood.

 “I always baked with my grandma when I was little and all through school,” she said.
 “I’d make cakes for my friends as their present for birthdays.
 And, I went to Texas Tech and graduated in 2008 with a degree in Business Management with an emphasis in Entrepreneurship and worked in Aunt Norie’s bakery in Lubbock.
 I learned how to bake everything from cupcakes and brownies and cookies, to birthday and wedding cakes and pies … well, anything that goes into an oven.”

 While in college, she’d written a business plan and proposal to open her own bakery in the future.
 Following her graduation, she’d been hired by a company, but the economy was collapsing and that job offer disappeared via a 2008 hiring freeze.